Law of the Iterated Logarithm for Markov Semigroups with Exponential Mixing in the Wasserstein Distance: Introduction

 \section{Introduction}

 Typically, the main objective in studying Markov processes is to understand their asymptotic behavior.
 One may be interested, for instance, in ergodicity, the rate at which the law of a~process converges to its stationary distribution, or the validity of classical limit theorems.
-In this paper, we focus on the latter, proposing a tractable criterion ensuring the law of the iterated logarithm (LIL) for additive functionals of Markov processes, formulated within the framework of transition semigroups acting on measures -- a setting that appears particularly well-suited for describing the evolution of process distributions.
+In this paper, we focus on the latter, proposing a tractable criterion ensuring the law of the iterated logarithm (LIL) for some additive functionals of Markov processes, formulated within the framework of transition semigroups acting on measures -- a setting that appears particularly well-suited for describing the evolution of process distributions.

-It should be emphasized that the main result of this article (Theorem \ref{thm:main}) pertains to processes with a general, not necessarily locally compact state space -- specifically, a Polish metric space, further denoted by $(X, \rho)$.
-As is well-known, the lack of local compactness precludes the use of many classical and commonly applied techniques for analyzing the asymptotic behavior of Markov processes, such as those developed by Meyn and Tweedie (see, e.g.,~\cite{meyn_tweedie, mt}) or their various adaptations (see e.g.,~\hbox{\cite{benaim1, costa}}).
-These methods are typically based on Harris recurrence (often ensured via H\"ormander-type bracket conditions), aperiodicity, and on certain criteria involving the so-called drift towards a petite set.
-As a result, they are essentially applicable only to $\psi$-irreducible processes.
-However, in the absence of local compactness, the $\psi$-irreducibility is rather unattainable, unless one imposes some highly restrictive assumptions on the Markov semigroup, such as, e.g., the strong Feller property (see \cite[Proposition 6.1.5]{meyn_tweedie}).
-For a somewhat more detailed discussion of these issues, see, e.g., the introduction of \cite{pierwsza_praca} and the abstract of \cite{hairer_mattingly}.
+It should be emphasized that the main result of this article (Theorem \ref{thm:main}) pertains to processes with a general, not necessarily locally compact state space -- specifically, a~Polish metric space, further denoted by $(X, \rho)$.
+As is well-known, the lack of local compactness rules out many classical techniques for analyzing the asymptotic behavior of Markov processes, such as those developed by Meyn and Tweedie (see, e.g.,~\cite{meyn_tweedie, mt93, mt}) or their various adaptations (see e.g.,~\hbox{\cite{benaim1, costa}}).
+These methods typically rely on Harris recurrence (often ensured via H\"ormander-type bracket conditions; cf. \cite{benaim1}), aperiodicity, and on certain criteria involving drift conditions towards a~petite set (see \hbox{\cite[Theorem 17.5.3]{mt93}}).
+Consequently, they are essentially restricted to $\psi$-irreducible processes.
+In non-locally compact settings, however, the $\psi$-irreducibility usually requires rather highly restrictive assumptions.
+For example, it is sometimes achieved (or effectively substituted) by combining open set (topological) irreducibility together with the strong Feller property (which is enabled by \hbox{\cite[Proposition 6.1.5]{mt93}}; see, e.g., \cite{b:priola1} or \hbox{\cite[Theorem 1.2]{b:hairer_sf}}, where the latter is proved in \cite{b:hairer_sf2}) or with equivalence of transition probabilities at a fixed time (see, e.g.,~\cite{b:priola2}).
+For a~somewhat more detailed discussion of these issues, see, e.g., the introduction of \cite{pierwsza_praca} and the abstract of~\cite{hairer_mattingly}.